Health News and Tips

 Is your Skin Winter-Ready?
 Follow These Simple Steps and Natural Remedies and Never Suffer from Dry Skin.

-When winter hits and we turn the heat on, our skin starts to get dry.
-The cold winter months can wreak havoc on our skin complexions.
-For some people, it gets dry to a point that it results in cracking, flaking, itching and even eczema.
-Healthy skin provides a protective barrier against the invasion of bacteria, infectious organisms, parasites and virus.
-It acts as the body's first line of defense and stops any foreign infectious elements from penetrating the body.
-Research suggests that the impact of harsh weathers on our skin and health can be minimized and the skin can stay intact, soft, supple, and glowing all winter long by following some simple and effective tips along with a healthy diet and a good exercise routine 1.
+When winter hits and we turn on the heat, our skin often starts to dry out.
+The cold winter months can wreak havoc on our complexions.
+For some people, dryness becomes severe enough to cause cracking, flaking, itching, and even eczema.
+Healthy skin serves as a protective barrier against bacteria, viruses, parasites, and other infectious organisms.
+It acts as the body’s first line of defense, preventing harmful elements from penetrating the body.
+Research suggests that the effects of harsh weather on our skin and overall health can be minimized.
+With a few simple, effective tips—alongside a healthy diet and regular exercise—you can keep your skin intact, soft, supple, and glowing all winter long.
+1

 5 Tips for Winter Ready Skin